youngzyx/Survival-Analysis-and-Prediction/README.md

-# Survival Analysis and Prediction for Patients with Brain Metastatic Cancer
+# Survival Analysis and Prediction for Patients with Brain Metaststases

 #### Team
 [Young Zeng](github.com/youngzyx), [Anish Mukherjee](https://github.com/anmuai)

 ## 1. Dataset

-Tabular data of patients suffering from Brain Metastatic Cancer and clinical attributes of the patients such as Age, Sex etc.
+Tabular data of 1876 patients with brain metastases treated from 1991-2018.
+The data includes detail patient information and  clinical attributes such as KPS, locations, primary tumor, histology, ECM, prior treatment,etc.

 The target variable was time of death

 ## 2. Survival Analysis
 ### 2.1 Movivation

 This project was executed as a part of our internship at UCSF.
-Superduto et al developed a clinical methodology(Diagnosis-specific Graded Prognostic Assessment) to segment patients by the severity of cancer so that they have well-separated survival times and develop an estimated time for each patient.
+Sperduto et al. (2008), Sperduto et al. (2012) and Sperduto et al. (2020) developed a clinical methodology (Diagnosis-specific Graded Prognostic Assessment, DS-GPA) to segment patients by the severity of cancer.  so that they have well-separated survival times and develop an estimated time for each patient.
 However, for UCSF patients, we observed the following:

 1) Patients lived far longer than predicted
 2) There was a significant overlap in the patient survival times between the GPA classes.